Degeneration of Hodge structures over Picard modular surfaces: Introduction

+The mixed motive $M (A^r)^p$ is endowed with an action of the Hecke algebra.
+In order to construct motives associated with modular forms one would like to have a pure motive which is the best "pure approximation" of $M (A^r)^p$ and which is still endowed with an action of the Hecke algebra, then use its action to cut pure smaller parts.

+By \cite[Theorem 4.3]{Wild3}, this is possible if the boundary motive $\partial M (A^r)^p(s)$ \textit{avoids weights $-1$ and $0$}.
+This weight condition however cannot be satisfied by all $F_{\lambda}$.
+Clearly, a necessary condition is to check this on realizations.
+By \cite[Theorem 1.2, Proposition 3.5]{Wild4} this corresponds to the fact that, for each non-negative integer $k$, the integers $k+\overline{w}$ and $k+\overline{w}+1$ are not weights of $i^*R^kj_*\mu_{S,\C}(F_{\lambda})$ (with $\overline{w}$ being the weight of $\mu_{S,\C}(F_{\lambda})$).
+In the case of Picard surfaces, Corollary \ref{cor intro} shows that this condition is satisfied for all regular representations.

+Again in the Picard case, it is shown in \cite{WildPic} that this control of weights in cohomology is actually sufficient to control the motivic weights (i.e., for Picard surfaces, conservativity of the realization can be shown, see \cite[Theorem 3.8]{WildPic}).
+In particular, one can deduce canonical pure motives associated with regular representations \cite[Corollary 3.9]{WildPic}, and from them, by using the action of the Hecke algebra, one can cut out motives attached to Picard automorphic forms \cite[Theorem 5.6]{WildPic}.

-The main tool for our work is a theorem of Burgos and Wildeshaus \cite{BW}, which works for a general Shimura variety and reduces the computation of weights of degenerations to a computation of cohomology of groups.
-In our case the groups are enough concrete to allow us to do all the computations explicitly. \begin{npar}{Organization of the paper} In Section 2 we recall generalities about Picard surfaces and their Shimura datum.
-The standard reference is \cite{Gor}.
+\end{rem} \begin{np} The main tool in the proof of Theorem \ref{ancora} is a theorem of Burgos and Wildeshaus \cite{BW}, which works for a general Shimura variety and reduces the computation of weights of degenerations to a computation of cohomology of groups.
+In our special case the groups involved are concrete enough to allow us to explicitly perform all the required computations.